 - 3.1 Planning permission is sought for the Change of use from dwellinghouse (Class C3) to House in Multiple Occupation for seven people.
-All bedrooms would be for single occupancy. - 3.2 The proposed internal accommodation, as shown in Figure 2 below, comprises the following: - Ground Floor Two bedrooms (all with ensuite shower, toilet and handbasin), communal Kitchen/Dining room, and a shared WC (with handbasin). - First Floor Three bedrooms (all with a shower, toilet and handbasin ensuite) - Second Floor Two bedrooms (all with a shower, toilet and handbasin ensuite). - 3.3 The Applicant has stated that works to extend the property have been undertaken under permitted development (without the need to apply for planning permission).
+All bedrooms would be for single occupancy. - 3.2 The proposed internal accommodation, as shown in Figure 2 below, comprises the following: - Ground Floor Two bedrooms (all with ensuite shower, toilet and handbasin), communal Kitchen/Dining room, and a shared WC (with handbasin). - First Floor Three bedrooms (two with a shower, toilet and handbasin ensuite), and a shower room with toilet and handbasin - Second Floor Two bedrooms (all with a shower, toilet and handbasin ensuite).

+3.3 The Applicant has stated that works to extend the property have been undertaken under permitted development (without the need to apply for planning permission).
 The extensions and alterations can be completed under permitted development regardless of whether the property is in Class C3 or C4 use.